Posted in

 How to Bake a Potato on the BBQ

 One of our favorite side dishes is potatoes.
 We love ‘em!
 You can fry them, boil them, mash them, and roast them.
 But what about a BBQ baked potato?
 Even though it might not be the first cooking method that comes to mind, a barbecued potato is about as good as it gets.
+That’s why we’re going to go in-depth on how to bake a potato on the BBQ,

-A bbq baked potato is seasoned and wrapped tight in foil then placed on the grill to cook through.
+A BBQ baked potato is seasoned and wrapped tight in foil then placed on the grill to cook through.
 This allows the potato to become soft and flavorful.

 We love to make them nice, juicy, and crispy for a whole-hearted and filling meal.